Hyundai Ioniq Lost Car Key Replacement – All the Information You Need to Get a New Hyundai Ioniq Key. Tips, Costs, Your Options, and More.

 We gathered here the most relevant information and tips to make sure you won’t face a problem down the road.

-Make sure to get the key code of your Hyundai Ioniq key fob – Every key fob, has a unique code which locksmiths and dealers use to know the exact cuts to match your ignition, door and trunk cylinders.
+Make sure to get the key code of your Hyundai Ioniq key fob – Every key fob, has a unique code that locksmiths and dealers use to know the exact cuts to match your ignition, door and trunk cylinders.

 Obviously, this code is different from one car to another.
 This key code costs money, and before the locksmith or dealer cut you a new key fob, they must pay to get the code from the Hyundai database, which may cost them up to $100.
 Make sure you write down this key code and keep it in a safe place.
 In case you lose your Hyundai Ioniq key fob again in the future, it will cost you less to get a replacement, and the process will be faster.